jaderigby/segments/README.md

 This is the first element.
 It contains the "segment" class to get us started.
 Then, "thirds" to declare which of the four segment flavors we are going to use.
 Easy peazy!

-The only thing left is adding the children:
+The only thing left to do is add the children:

 ```
 <div class="segment thirds">